Monica Puig career statistics

 This is a list of career statistics of Puerto Rican professional tennis player Monica Puig since her professional debut in September 2010.
-Puig won one WTA singles title, plus the gold medal in the women's singles tournament at the 2016 Summer Olympics.
+Puig won one WTA Tour singles title, plus the gold medal in the women's singles tournament at the 2016 Summer Olympics.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.

 Singles

 Current through the 2022 Madrid Open.